Buying a skimboard

 The size of your skimboard is determined by several factors, such as your weight, height, speed (how fast you can run to catch a wave or slide), your experience, and style.

 Speed is one of the crucial factors.
-The higher speed you can achieve, more buoyancy you get, making the skimming easier.
+The higher speed you can achieve, the more buoyancy you get, making the skimming easier.
 However, buoyancy is also dependent on the weight you put on the board.
 The bigger the board, the higher buoyancy you get.

 Experienced skimmers would normally prefer smaller boards since they are more maneuverable and easier to perform tricks on.